joshua-williamsOktana/field-loader/README.md

 A step by step series of examples that tell you how to get a development environment running

-Use the following command to clone the repository
+Use the following command to clone the repository:

     git clone https://github.com/joshua-williamsOktana/field-loader.git

-Use the following command to install npm dependencies
+Use the following command to install all npm dependencies:

     npm install

-Use the following command to start the Field Loader
+Use the following command to start the Field Loader:

     npm start

+Use the following command to build the Field Loader to an executable file:

+    npm run package

 ## Running the tests

-Use the following command to run the automated playright tests
+Use the following command to run the automated playright tests:

     npx playwright test